Pesikta de Rav Kahana taught me how to be a rabbi. It could help you too – in your sacred calling as teacher, parent or leader in any setting.

 Pesikta de Rav Kahana, one of our oldest midrashic texts, contains homilies (sermons/teachings) which interpret the Torah and Haftarah readings for all major festivals.
 This week’s (4/24/10) Torah portion, Acharei Mot (After the Death . . . of Aaron’s sons Nadav and Avihu), forms part of the Yom Kippur liturgy.

-In Pesikta de Rav Kahana’s discussion about Acharei Mot, we learn of the twelve sins committed by Nadav and Avihu that brought about their death upon bringing “alien fire” – an uncommanded offering – into God’s presence.
+In Pesikta de Rav Kahana’s discussion about Acharei Mot, we learn of the twelve sins committed by Nadav and Avihu that caused their death upon their bringing “alien fire” – an uncommanded offering – into God’s presence.

 It is by taking these sins and turning them into positives that provided me insight on how to be a rabbi.
-Here are the first three sins and my insights – more follow in subsequent postings.
+Here are the second three sins and my insights – more are included in other postings.
 See what you think.
 Maybe you’ll agree – maybe not – but think about it and then talk about it.
 We Jews study together.

 Shalom, Rabbi/Cantor Anne Heath